msolo/iMavis/docs/help.md

 ### soundbites.zip

 This zip archive can contain any number of sound files that are in the `.wav` or `.m4a` formats.
-The importer uses the name of the each file in the zip archive as the exact text to use when matching a soundbite.
+The importer uses the name of each file in the zip archive as the exact text to use when matching a soundbite.

 For instance `Hello.wav` and `Hello!.wav` could be distinct entries.
 Typing "hello" would only match the first. "hello!" would only match the second.

 ### Removing Soundbites

-If you find yourself wanting to remove a particular soundbite, you can use the **File** app to go into  `On My iPad` > `Mavis AAC` > `Soundbites` and delete the file from your device.
+If you find yourself wanting to remove a particular soundbite, you can use the **File** app to go into  `On My iPad` > `Mavis AAC` > `soundbites` and delete the file from your device.

+This can also be opened via "Show Soundbites..." in the Settings.

 ## Export

-This lets you send any logged chats via Apple's sharing mechanisms to do some analysis.
+This lets you send logged chats via Apple's sharing mechanisms to do some analysis.
 This mechanism was used to help train early versions of the text correction engine and collect data about patterns of typos or other systematic typing errors.

-For this to be useful, you have to enable chat logging, which is obviously disabled by default to preserve privacy.
+For this to be useful, chat logging must be enabled beforehand.
+This feature is obviously disabled by default to preserve privacy.